 Squid play an important role in the open water food web where they are hunted by sharks, bigger oceanic fish species such as tuna or dolphinfish, sea birds, seals and cetaceans, particularly sperm whales, – and humans, of course.
 When prepared for human consumption, they are often called calamari.

-How these magical creatures change colouration as well as examples for their outstanding intelligence are described in „Savvy softies„.
+How these magical creatures change colouration as well as examples of their outstanding intelligence are described in „Savvy softies„.
 Squids don’t only hang upside down, they also go fast backwards when trying to escape.
 Some species create such strong jet propulsion that they can shoot out of the water just like flying fish.

-When relaxed squid can slowly move by a gentle undulation of the muscular lateral fins as shown on the picture above, allowing forward motion.
+When relaxed squid can slowly move by a gentle undulation of the muscular lateral fins as shown in the picture above, allowing forward motion.
 While jet propulsion is achieved by contracting the muscular wall of the mantle, the combination of both allows the fast backwards escape of these creatures.

 Many squid have a fluid-filled receptacle, equivalent to the swim bladder of a fish, in the coelom or connective tissue.
 This reservoir acts as a chemical buoyancy chamber, with the heavy metallic cations typical of seawater replaced by low molecular-weight ammonium ions, a product of excretion.
 The small difference in density provides a small contribution to buoyancy per unit volume, so the mechanism requires a large buoyancy chamber to be effective.
 Since the chamber is filled with liquid, it has the advantage over a swim bladder of not changing significantly in volume with pressure.
 Glass squids in the family Cranchiidae for example, have an enormous transparent coelom containing ammonium ions and occupying about two-thirds the volume of the animal, allowing it to float at the required depth.
 About half of the 28 families of squid use this mechanism to solve their buoyancy issues.Wikipedia: Squid – Buoyancy